People really love to eat at Olive Garden

 Related: Olive Garden's sales are booming

-Starboard eventually took control of Darden, and in 2015 replaced CEO Clarence Otis with current Chief Operating Officer Gene Lee.
+Starboard eventually took control of Darden, and in 2015 replaced CEO Clarence Otis with former chief operating officer Gene Lee.

 It took some time to see improvement.
 Traffic was stagnant, a sign that Olive Garden was catering to a loyal, but not a growing, group of customers.